vathawng-github/NeelyBoard/README.md

 # NeelyBoard
 Added images to the flipcards
-Worked on the next five flipcards listed below.
+Worked on the five flipcards listed below.
 #active
 #actual
 #adopt